wcarc-on/wcarc-site/presentations/va3ka_ve3cvg_digital_on_hf.md

 * New DSP based mode for sending keyboard text over paths that experience fading and interference
 * Complex scheme to encode text in a matrix of 64 tones over time and frequency
 * Error correction at the receiving end while still providing a 100 WPM rate
-* Wide bandwidth (1Khz for the standard method) makes this mode less desirable on crowded ham bands such as 20 meters
+* Wide bandwidth (1kHz for the standard method) makes this mode less desirable on crowded ham bands such as 20 meters
-* A fast PC (166 Mhz or faster) is needed to use all the functions of this mode.
+* A fast PC (166 MHz or faster) is needed to use all the functions of this mode.

 <audio src="digital_on_hf/mt63.wav" controls="controls"></audio>